lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/modules.md

 ```

 The command shows all modules that match on CP2K, and their respective availability.
 Note that this
-will not work for meta-modules that do not have an installation directory (like some toolchain
+will not work for meta-modules that do not have an installation directory (like some tool chain modules).
-modules).

 ## Project and User Private Modules